Purpose: To safeguard pay warrants from being distributed to unauthorized persons and to guard against misappropriation of funds.

 Pay warrants are grouped in the order in which they are received from the SCO which is in reporting unit number/department number order.
 This number is used to identify a department within the university.
 For example: reporting unit number 042 would be department number 10042.

-University Cash Services verifies each pay warrant (live checks are green and direct deposit advices are white) against payroll reports received from Payroll Services.
+University Cash Services verifies each pay warrant against payroll reports received from Payroll Services.

 For master payroll, the DDR will pick up the pay warrants from UCS located in Bayramian Hall (BH), Room 100R from 12 noon to 3:30PM each pay day (without exception).
+To ensure availability, please check in through Qless: https://www.csun.edu/check-in.
+You'll receive a text with your estimated wait time and a text when it is your turn.
+You may update and move your time at your discretion to fit your schedule as well.
+After receiving confirmation text, please proceed to front of line to University Cash Services, Bayramian Hall (BH 100R).
 Pay warrants will not be available before 12 noon to help ensure that the pay warrant will not be presented to the State Treasurer’s Office (STO) prior to the issue date (SAM 8580.2).
 Any charges arising from an employee cashing his/her pay warrant before the check date will be the responsibility of that employee.
 Pay warrants distributed mid-month will be picked up from UCS located in Bayramian Hall (BH), Room 100R, from 10AM to 3:30PM (without exception).

 The DDR must present a CSUN photo identification card to pick up the pay warrants.

-The DDR will pick up pay warrants, sign and date the payment register.
+The DDR will pick up pay warrants, sign and date the provided spreadsheet listing all warrants.
 Any questions regarding the actual pay warrants received should be directed to Payroll Services.

 The DDR must ensure that pay warrants in their possession are secured at all times, in a locked drawer or cabinet.
 Only the DDR will have access to that locked drawer or cabinet.